xebialabs/blueprints/gcp/basic-gke-cluster/README.md

 #### Set up environment

-> Note: If you are creating the Project using the GUI instead of the commands below, there will be a project number, a project name and a project ID when you initialize the project, and only ID should be exported as `TF_ADMIN` variable.
+> Note: If you are creating the project using the GUI instead of the commands below, there will be a project number, a project name and a project ID when you initialize the project, and only ID should be exported as `TF_ADMIN` variable.

 ```sh
 export TF_ADMIN=[GCP project ID]
 ```

-#### Create the GCP Project
+#### Create the GCP project

-Create a new project and link it to your billing account.
-You can alternatively choose to do this from the GCP console GUI.
-In this case, skip the following command.
+Create a new project and link it to your billing account using the `gcloud` command.

+> Note: You can also create the project using the GCP console GUI.
+See the GUI documentation for details.

-The value of YOUR_ORG_ID and YOUR_BILLING_ACCOUNT_ID can be retrieved by running below commands:
+First, retrieve the values of YOUR_ORG_ID and YOUR_BILLING_ACCOUNT_ID by executing the following commands:

 ```sh
 gcloud organizations list